 (d) Variation is minimum in asexual reproduction

-Statement a) is wrongs because only useful variation have a chance of survival.
-Nature choose the fittest variation to survive.
+Statement a) is wrong because only useful variations have a chance of survival.
+Nature chooses the fittest variation to survive.

 16. A trait in an organism is influenced by